clawpack/doc/doc/git.rst

 clone, where a copy of all the history in the remote version (`origin`) is stored.

-To see if there changes between your working directory and the `master` branch of the `origin` repository::
+To see if there are differences between your working directory and the `master` branch of the `origin` repository::

     $ git diff --name-status origin/master